esl/elarm/README.md

 ## Starting ##

-When elarm is started it starts one instance of the alarm manager, with the name `elarm_server`.
+When Elarm is started it starts one instance of the alarm manager, with the name `elarm_server`.
 It is possible to run several alarm managers at once.
-By putting an environment variable named `servers` in the system configuration file, with the value a list of tuples `{ServerName, Opts}`, elarm will start one alarm manager for each tuple.
+By putting an environment variable named `servers` in the system configuration file, with the value a list of tuples `{ServerName, Opts}`, Elarm will start one alarm manager for each tuple.
 It is also possible to manually start a new alarm manager using `elarm:start_server(Name, Opts)`.